Cghlewis/data-mgmt-ed-research-book/_book/10-data-tracking.md

 #### Structuring fields

-As you choose your fields you also need to make some decisions about how you will structure those fields.
+As you choose your fields you also need to make decisions about how you will structure those fields.

 1. Set data types for your fields (e.g., character, integer, date)
     - Restrict entry values to only allowable data types to reduce errors